I love telling stories.

 Friends and Fountain Pens

-On Saturday, the 9th of May in the year 2008 anno Domini, I had temporarily left this world allowing myself to delve into the metaphysical spheres of the mind.
-This is definitely my most favourite pursuit.
+On Saturday, the 9th of May in the year 2008 anno Domini, I had temporarily left this world allowing myself to delve into the metaphysical spheres of my mind.
+This is definitely my most favourite pursuit. (footnote 1)

-Deliberating on a fountain, a well spurting out an endless amount of water and comparing it with the fountain pen, supplying a steady flow of ink, steady, in comparison with the quill or an ordinary nib and holder.
-This sounded too far fetched, and I wondered what people in other countries would call it.
+Deliberating on a fountain, a well spurting out an endless amount of water and comparing it with a fountain pen sounded too far-fetched.
+The fountain pen is meant to supply a steady flow of ink, steady, in comparison with the quill or an ordinary nib and holder, but still, no. At that time I wondered what people in other countries call it.
+Perhaps this may shed some light on the matter.

-A few weeks later, after life had lured me in other fields of enjoyment, I wanted to return to writing.
-However, I experienced the annoyance of a writer’s block, nothing wanted to come out onto paper (into the computer, I should say).
+Then life had lured me to other fields of enjoyment.
+On several occasions, I wished to return to writing.
+However, I experienced an annoying writer’s block, and absolutely nothing wanted to appear on paper (into the computer, I should say).
 Just in time, I received a letter with my address, handwritten.
 What a rare thing in the information age.

 When I opened it, I found that the letter was handwritten in ink, written by a long-standing friend